kolganovn/arborescent/README.md

 # arborescent
-Mathematica codefor calculation of HOMFLY polynomial for arborescent-like knots with loops.
+Mathematica code for calculation of HOMFLY polynomial for arborescent-like knots with loops.